 It comes with a separate mini case for the brush heads where you can store any brush heads that aren’t being used.
 But since I only really use one brush head I don’t really need/use this.

 Position Detection technology allows you to see where you’re brushing and so you know where you need to brush – this is a cool concept.
 I haven’t tried it yet and I don’t feel a need to, I know very well where I’m brushing but it’s probably a useful feature for people who need the direction.

 Live Feedback on your Brushing via the bluetooth connected smart phone app.
 Again, it’s not so useful/exciting for me but might be helpful for other people.

 Weather update via smartphone app – this is a nice touch.
 Especially when you’re brushing your teeth in the morning, after your shower so you know what the weather is like outside so can dress appropriately.
 But again, I’ve been managing well so far without having the need for Oral-B to tell me if it’s going to rain at 3pm.

 In-built timing – the ideal time you should spend brushing your teeth is 2 minutes (120 seconds), with 30 seconds dedicated to each quadrant.
-The brush flashes to notify you after each 30 seconds so you know to move on to brush the next quadrant and it flashes twice at 2 minutes.
+The brush flashes to notify you after every 30 seconds so you know to move on to brush the next quadrant and it flashes twice at 2 minutes.
 I have found this to be a really helpful indicator for how long I should be spending brushing – without this feature you wouldn’t be able to know for sure when you’ve spent enough time brushing.

 Different Colours – you can personalize your brush by choosing a different colour (12 options available) for the light up strip to glow when you switch the brush on.